FrozenCell239/Commanduino/README.md

 - [Relay 1.0.0](https://github.com/rafaelnsantos/Relay) library (download it via Arduino IDE).

 ### Server/computer :
-- Should work with any of most recent Linux distributions. _Gotta find a way to make it work on Windows later._
+- Works with Debian 11, and thus with Debian-based most recent distributions.
+Should work with any of most recent GNU/Linux distributions.
 - PHP 7.4 or later.
 - Apache 2
-_(Nginx could later be used instead of Apache 2.
-It also currently doesn't work with Docker containment, but this should be fixed later)_.

 ## Environnement for test.
 ### Arduino board :
 - Arduino Mega 2560.
--2 Songle relays for Arduino.
+- 2 Songle relays for Arduino.

 ### Arduino code :
 - Arduino IDE 2 (started with 2.0.3 and updated to 2.0.4 during the project progress).